jarekjaryszew/kodo-about/Handshake.md

 }
 ```

-An admin can revoke this registry record with `DELETE /register` which pops the node from `registry.admins.nodes`.
+An admin can revoke this registry record with `DELETE /register` which pops the node from `registry.admins.nodes` and from `registry.nodes`.

 The response of `POST /connect` lists the accepted list of flows for the connecting node.
 ```json